Moorestown, New Jersey: History

-Main Street follows a ridge that had been occupied by the historic Lenni Lenape Native Americans.
-Two fine springs, one to the west (off Main Street before reaching the Perkins Center for the Arts, just by Roberts Elementary School) and one to the east (off North Stanwick Road) drew Native Americans and traders to the area.
+Main Street is located along a ridge historically occupied by the Lenni Lenape Native Americans.
+Two natural springs, one to the west (off Main Street before reaching the Perkins Center for the Arts, just by Roberts Elementary School) and one to the east (off North Stanwick Road) drew Native Americans and traders to the area.

-In 1682, John and Sarah Roberts became the first English-speaking residents of Moorestown when they began to live in their home where the Roberts Monument is presently located on County Route 537 at the intersection with Route 73.
+In 1682, John and Sarah Roberts became the first English-speaking residents of Moorestown when they established their home.
+Their residence is now marked by the Roberts Monument at the intersection of County Route 537 and Route 73.
 In May 1686, three years after the founding of Philadelphia, John Rodman bought 500 acre on the west side of Chester Township, and Thomas Rodman bought 533 acre in the same area; this soon became known as the Village of Rodmantown.
 The growing area around the eastern spring was known as the Village of Chestertown.

 In 1700, the first Society of Friends' Meeting House, built of logs, was erected on the King's Highway.
 Originally known as Meeting House Lane, Chester Avenue was laid out in 1720.
 The community at that time probably consisted of a few farmhouses along the King's Highway from Stanwick Road to Locust Street.

 Thomas Moore and his wife Elizabeth settled here in 1722.
 In 1732, Moore purchased 33 acre of land on the north side of the King's Highway.
 The land ran from the west side of the Friends' graveyard on the northwest corner of the King's Highway and Meeting House Lane on the east, and west to Locust Street on the western boundary of his property and north to Second Street.
 Moore set up a hotel on the northwest corner of the King's Highway and Union streets (Cornerstone Bank and the Wawa now occupy opposite corners there).
 Given Moore's extensive property ownership, the name Moorestown gradually replaced Chester informally in the center of town.
 Finally, Moorestown formerly split off from Chester and became a Township.